waywardphilosopher/tainan/content/posts/hello.md

 ---
 title: Welcome to Nourishing Tainan!
 description: A residency at the Nanning Literature House, Tainan with Wind&Bones
 preview: A residency at the Nanning Literature House, Tainan with Wind&Bones
 date: 2023-12-07
 author: WindBones
 image: images/news/fruit.jpg
-tags: [Eng]
+tags:
+  - English
-categories: [Story]
+categories:
+  - Blog
 ---

 Hello， 大家好 and ta̍k-ke hó!